+This section includes estimated economic costs for non-storm water NPDES dischargers and for storm water and nonpoint source dischargers.
+Estimated costs for non-storm water NPDES dischargers are categorized by monitoring costs, species sensitivity screening costs, costs associated with conducting TREs, and treatment control costs.

-Economic Considerations of Proposed Whole Effluent Toxicity Control Provisions for California, referred to as the Economic , was completed by Abt Associates Inc. (Abt Associates Inc. et al., 2018).
+In July 2018, the Economic Considerations of Proposed Whole Effluent Toxicity Control Provisions for California, referred to as the 2018 Economic Report, was completed by Abt Associates Inc. (Abt Associates Inc. et al., 2018).
 Abt Associates provided an analysis of economic factors related to the Provisions, including the costs of monitoring.
-Furthermore, the analysis was based on current data and “costs reflect only incremental expenditures associated with the Provisions (not controls needed to comply with existing regulatory requirements)” (Abt Associates 2018. p 1-2).
+Furthermore, the analysis was based on then-current data and the costs reflected “only incremental expenditures associated with the Provisions (not controls needed to comply with existing regulatory requirements)” (Abt Associates 2018. p 1-2).
+In the 2018 Economic Report, Abt Associates focused on a sample of 14 representative non-storm water NPDES facilities (e.g., municipal WWTPs, refineries, and other types of industrial dischargers).
+For the sample facilities, Abt Associates estimated baseline costs under existing permit requirements and then compared baseline costs to costs associated with species sensitivity screening, monitoring, and conducting TREs as would be required per the Provisions.

+Subsequent to completing the 2018 Economic Report, changes were made to the Provisions that impact the economic considerations.
+In some cases, potential costs in the 2018 Economic Report are no longer applicable.
+In addition, new data about facility design flows, toxicity monitoring regimes, and prices for toxicity tests became available.
+In order to address changes that were made to the Provisions and to incorporate available data, an additional economic report was prepared in February 2020 to provide further information and estimates of incremental costs.
+This document, also titled Economic Considerations of Proposed Whole Effluent Toxicity Control Provisions for California, hereinafter referred to as the 2020 Economic Report, is a revision of the 2018 Economic Report.
+The author is PG Environmental and Eastern Research Group.

-Theanalysis described the current applicable toxicity criteria and implementation procedures that provided the baseline for the analysis of the incremental costs of the Provisions.
-The analysis reviewed and summarized the affected dischargers including NPDES-permitted dischargers, and dischargers subject to WDRs (municipal and industrial wastewater dischargers, storm water discharges, and irrigated agriculture).
+The 2018 Economic Report described the applicable toxicity criteria and implementation procedures that provided the baseline for an analysis of the incremental costs of the October 19, 2018 Draft Provisions.
+The analysis reviewed and summarized the affected dischargers including NPDES-permitted dischargers, and dischargers subject to WDRs (municipal and industrial wastewater dischargers, storm water dischargers, and irrigated agriculture).
 The analysis also reviewed a description of the Provisions, looking at the objectives and the implementation program.
+The 2020 Economic Report was conducted in a similar manner but focused on costs associated with the July 25, 2019 First Revised Draft Provisions.
+State Water Board staff further analyzed and summarized economic considerations associated with the July 7, 2020 Second Revised Draft Provisions.

 Non-Storm Water NPDES Dischargers